 - The instructions for the verification method you select are displayed at the bottom of the page.

 6. Verify Ownership of your domain(s) by either DNS or HTML.

 Follow the instructions for the method you selected to verify ownership your domain(s).

 Verifying ownership of your domain via DNS requires adding the record generated as a CNAME to your domain.
 If your domain is registered with Uniregistry, and using Uni's name servers we will recognize this and offer to verify automatically when you select the 'Configure DNS records automatically' in the previous step.

-For domains not registered with Uniregistry, or not using Uni's name servers, you simply create the CNAME record in the DNS configuration for the domain at the current web host portal using the credentials displayed in your account.
+For domains not registered with Uniregistry, or not using Uni's name servers, create the CNAME record in the DNS configuration for the domain at the current web host portal using the credentials displayed in your account.
 Once created, the record is visible in a DNS query and domain ownership is verified.

 Create a CNAME using the credentials noted.

 HTTP verification requires you to download a verification file and then upload it to a specific directory of your web host’s server.
 The file then shows up in an HTTP query and domain ownership is verified.